krzyzanowskim/OpenSSL/README.md

 # OpenSSL-Universal

-OpenSSL [CocoaPods](https://cocoapods.org/), [Carthage](https://github.com/Carthage/Carthage) and [Swift Package Manager](https://swift.org/package-manager/) package for iOS and macOS.
-A complete solution to OpenSSL on iOS and macOS.
+OpenSSL [CocoaPods](https://cocoapods.org/), [Carthage](https://github.com/Carthage/Carthage) and [Swift Package Manager](https://swift.org/package-manager/) package for iOS, macOS, tvOS, visionOS.
+A complete solution to OpenSSL.
 The package comes with precompiled libraries and includes a script to build newer versions if necessary.

-The current version contains binaries built with the latest iOS SDK (target 11.0), and the latest macOS SDK (target 13) for all supported architectures (including macOS Catalyst).
+The current version contains binaries built with the latest iOS SDK, and the latest macOS SDK for all supported architectures (including macOS Catalyst).

 ### Support & Sponsors